What is Video Game Collecting?

 More importantly, you need a proper environment to keep your purchases long-term, and when it comes to electronic goods, that usually means avoiding high temperatures and high humidity.

 Again, this doesn’t necessarily have to be that expensive, especially as you’re starting out.
-There’s tons of shelving space you can buy pre-made, even from IKEA, and all you really need is a room that fits the specifications.
+There are tons of shelving space you can buy pre-made, even from IKEA, and all you really need is a room that fits the specifications.
 The cost only really comes into play once you’ve reached a large capacity of items.

-Display is another thing you’ll have to consider, and whether you only want to display some items or all items.
+The display is another thing you’ll have to consider, and whether you only want to display some items or all items.
 There are protective cases you can buy for cartridges or have made, but they will take up valuable space.

 That being said, any protection is valuable, including getting yourself some insurance for the items.

 The Value of Games

 This is where it gets tricky since prices can range anywhere from $5-$10 all the way to $10k-$20k for a single game, like some in this article.
 Ultimately, what value a game has will be decided on its rarity, and what you or other people are willing to pay for it.